ssfwshutterbug/my-bug.n-setting/README.md

 [bug.n][1] is a tilling window manger for windows(win10,win11) operation system.

-We can download zip package, extract, and just `bug.n.exe`.
+We can download zip package, extract, and just run `bug.n.exe`.
 No need to download `AutoHotkey`, since we don't need to run it's source code.

 The first time we run it, we can press `win+ctrl+e` to open a editor to custom it's configuration.
 The configuration should be located in `C:\User\xxx\AppData\Roming\bug.n` and named `Config.ini`.